Arch Linux: Installation

-The Arch Linux website supplies ISO images that may be burned to a CD or USB drive.
+The Arch Linux website supplies mirror links, torrents, etc. for ISO images that may be burned to a CD or USB drive.
 Installation can be accomplished manually by following the instructions on the Arch Wiki, or automatically through the use of the included "archinstall" script.
 Another command line utility that comes bundled with the installation media, "pacstrap" may be used to install the base system.
 Installation of additional packages which are not part of the base system can be done with either pacstrap, Pacman after booting (or chrooting) into the new installation, or by specifying packages within the guided archinstall script.